junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I'm not afraid of the monsters."
 Dean states.

 "But you're afraid of losing me."
 Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
 He says it again, quietly but firmly, "Let me go.
 It's okay.
-I'll be okay.
-The real me outside will be okay too."
+I'll be fine.
+The real me outside will be fine too."

 "God..."
 Dean wipes the corner of his eyes, pulling Cas into a tight hug, exhaling over his shoulder, pressing his lips on the side of his cheek.